Skip to main content

 Using the following equations, you can calculate the refund:

-• Step 1: total income - total deductions = taxable income
+• Step 1: Total income - total deductions = taxable income

-• Step 2: taxable income x average tax rate = tax on taxable income
+• Step 2: Taxable income x average tax rate = tax on taxable income

-• Step 3: tax on taxable income - (sum of all credits x 0.15) = tax payable
+• Step 3: Tax on taxable income - (sum of all credits x 0.15) = tax payable

-• Step 4: tax payable - tax already paid + other refundable credits = refund
+• Step 4: Tax payable - tax already paid + other refundable credits = refund

 You can also use an income tax calculator to calculate your total taxes and tax refund.

 If you haven’t received your tax refund, you need to check how many days have passed since you filed the tax return.
-Tax refunds arrive within two weeks if you file online or within eight weeks if you file by mail.
-If you live outside Canada, refunds can take up to 16 weeks.
-The CRA can also select some tax returns for detailed checking, which can take much longer.
+Tax refunds arrive within two weeks if you file online, or within eight weeks if you file by mail.
+If you live outside Canada, refunds can take up to sixteen weeks.
+CRA can also select some tax returns for detailed checking, which can take much longer.
+To check the status of your tax refund, log into your CRA My Account, or talk to a CRA representative by calling 1-800-959-1956.
+Be ready to provide the following details:

-• Social insurance number
+• Social Insurance Number

 No, you cannot get a tax refund if you owe taxes to the (federal, provincial, or territorial) government or money such as debt (such as student loan missing payments or EI deductions), outstanding GST/HST returns from a sole proprietor or partner, or a wage garnishment order that garnishes your income.